 Islamorada Offshore fishing, also called deep sea fishing in the Florida Keys is absolutely spectacular!
 The many different types of game fish that are available offshore makes for an experience that can only be found in the Florida Keys!
-Whether you want to target Dolphin (Mahi-Mahi), Tuna, Wahoo, Kingfish, Sailfish, Amberjack, Marlin or Swordfish Catchalottafish Charters has you covered!
+Whether you want an offshore fishing charter to target Dolphin (Mahi-Mahi), Tuna, Wahoo, Kingfish, Sailfish, Amberjack, Marlin or Swordfish Catchalottafish Charters has you covered!

 Techniques to catch these fish

-Catchalottafish Charters uses several different techniques to target these fish.
+Catchalottafish Offshore Fishing Charters uses several different techniques to target these fish.
 We don’t like to spend all day trolling like many other charter boats, so we hunt the fish down and get our catch!
 This is one of the many HUGE advantages of a fast center console fishing boat.
 When it comes to offshore charter fishing, this type of boat can cover much more ground than a larger, slower, boat.
-Especially on those slow days, it makes all the difference in the world.
-Just to be clear, there are times that trolling is very effective, but we will always use the best method for catching fish as possible to ensure the best catch and the best experience for our customers!
+Specially on those slow days, it makes all the difference in the world.
+Just to be clear, there are times that trolling is very effective.
+We will always use the best method for catching fish as possible in order to ensure the best catch and the best experience for our customers!

 The “run-and-gun” technique